wesigncom/tail.DateTime/README.md

 [![Software License](https://s.pytes.net/8257ac72)](LICENSE.md)
 [![Author](https://s.pytes.net/5542d1fa)](https://www.github.com/pytesNET)

-The **tail.DateTime** Calendar Interface is written in pure vanilla JavaScript and doesn't require any additional dependencies.
-It was originally a fork of MrGuiseppes [Pure JS Calendar](https://github.com/MrGuiseppe/pureJSCalendar), however version 0.4.0 has separated from the last origin lines and is now completely independent.
+The **tail.DateTime** package provides an extensive and configurable Date/Time Calendar Picker for your website, written in vanilla JavaScript and without any dependencies!
+It was originally a fork of MrGuiseppes [Pure JS Calendar](https://github.com/MrGuiseppe/pureJSCalendar), but version 0.4.0 broke away from the last original lines and the script is now completely independent!

 [Wanna see **tail.DateTime** in action?](https://github.pytes.net/tail.DateTime)